esikm/Pillow/docs/handbook/tutorial.rst

 speed is usually more important than quality) and printing to a monochrome laser printer (when only a greyscale version of the image is needed).

-The :py:meth:`~PIL.Image.Image.draft` method manipulates an opened but not yet loaded image so it as closely as possible matches the given mode and size.
+The :py:meth:`~PIL2.Image.Image.draft` method manipulates an opened but not yet loaded image so it as closely as possible matches the given mode and size.
 This is done by reconfiguring the image decoder.